Israel lobby in the United States: Formal lobby

 In April 2008, J Street was established, describing itself as the only federal "pro-peace, pro-Israel" PAC.
 Its platform explicitly supports a two-state solution.
 Its claimed goal is to provide political and financial support to candidates for federal office from US citizens who believe a new direction in US policy will advance US interests in the Middle East and promote real peace and security for Israel.
-Founded by the former U.S. president Bill Clinton, the advisor Jeremy Ben Ami, and the policy analyst Daniel Levy, and supported by prominent Israeli politicians and high-ranking officers, J Street supports politicians who favor diplomatic solutions over military ones, including with Iran; multilateral over unilateral approaches to conflict resolution; and dialogue over confrontation with a wide range of countries and actors.
+Founded by Jeremy Ben Ami, J Street supports politicians who favor diplomatic solutions over military ones, including with Iran; multilateral over unilateral approaches to conflict resolution; and dialogue over confrontation with a wide range of countries and actors.